oven-sh/bun/README.md

 ## Contributing

-Refer to the [Project > Contributing](https://bun.sh/docs/project/developing) to get started contributing to Bun.
+Refer to the [Project > Contributing](https://bun.sh/docs/project/developing) guide to start contributing to Bun.

 ## License

-Refer to the [Project > License guide](https://bun.sh/docs/project/licensing) for information about Bun's licensing.
+Refer to the [Project > License](https://bun.sh/docs/project/licensing) page for information about Bun's licensing.